AckerlyXu/heima/articles/azure-api-management-certs.md

-<properties
+---
-	pageTitle="Upload an Azure Management API Certificate | Azure Microsoft" description="Learn how to upload athe Management API certficate for the Azure Classic Portal." services="cloud-services"
+title: Upload an Azure Management API Certificate | Azure Microsoft
+description: Learn how to upload athe Management API certficate for the Azure Classic Portal.
-	documentationCenter=".net"
-	authors="Thraka"
-	manager="timlt"
-	editor=""/>

-<tags
-	ms.service="na"
-	ms.date="04/18/2016"
-	wa.date=""/>
+services: cloud-services
+documentationCenter: .net
+authors: Thraka
+manager: timlt
+editor: ''

+ms.service: na
+ms.date: 04/18/2016
+wa.date: ''
+---

 # Upload an Azure Management API Management Certificate

 Management certificates allow you to authenticate with the Service Management API provided by Azure.
 Many programs and tools (such as Visual Studio or the Azure SDK) will use these certficates to automate configuration and deployment of various Azure services. **This only applies to the Azure classic portal**.

+>[!WARNING]
->[AZURE.WARNING] Be careful!
+> Be careful!
 These types of certificates allow anyone who authenticates with them to manage the subscription they are associated with.

 More information about Azure certificates (including creating a self-signed certificate) is [available](cloud-services/cloud-services-certs-create.md#what-are-management-certificates) to you if you need it.